• Skip to primary navigation

 Non-dairy provolone or smoked gouda would be good here.
 Or you could add slices of avocado.

-Jackfruit in skillet with marinating liquid & spices.
+Jackfruit in skillet after liquid has been absorbed.

 Once the skillet is pretty much dry, turn off the heat.
 Add a spoonful of tahini to the mixture.